RTXteam/RTX/README.md

 ### subdirectory `code/autocomplete`

-This subdirectory contains the code for the concept autocomplete feature in the RTX web browser-based user interface [(link)](code/autocomplete).
+Contains the code for the concept autocomplete feature in the RTX web browser-based user interface [(link)](code/autocomplete).

 ## subdirectory `data`